-“I know there’s a lot of money to be made in real estate.
+“I know there is a lot of money to be made in real estate.
 If there weren’t, all the richest people in the world wouldn’t be in it.
 So I have been studying, researching and probing for several years to find a way into the game.
-What I’ve found is that the people who know how to make money in real estate make even more money off of the marketing information and mentoring people who want to learn how.” – Brian LaPlante
+What I’ve found is that the people who know how to make money in real estate make even more money off of the marketing information and mentoring people who want to learn how.’ – Brian LaPlante

-Joe: There’s a lot of people out here that are teaching real estate investing.
+Joe: There are a lot of people out here that are teaching real estate investing.
 Some of them don’t do what they teach.
 Some of them do.
-I would try to find someone who’s actually in the market doing the business that they’re talking about, and hopefully someone who’s making more money in their real estate business than they’re making teaching.
+I would try to find someone who’s actually in the market doing the business that they’re talking about, and hopefully someone who’s making more money in their real estate business than they’re making teaching it.

-Joe: Now, my real estate investing teaching business makes me a lot of money and I’m in it for the money.
-I want to make a lot of money at it.
-That’s why I’m doing it.
-But it’s also – it’s a lot of fun – I really get a kick out of getting up the morning and getting on the call with my mentor students and teaching them about real estate and seeing them succeed and having them come on the phone and come to my buying events and say, ‘Joe!
+Joe: But, it’s also a lot of fun – I really get a kick out of getting up in the morning and getting on the call with my mentor students and teaching them about real estate, seeing them succeed and then having them come on the phone and to my buying events, saying, ‘Joe!
 I just did my first deal!’ or, ‘I just quit my job!
 I’m going to do this full time.
 I’m making enough money now.
-I’m making twice as much money as what I was making on my job and I’m only working 15-20 hours a week.’ – I love that.
+I’m making twice as much money as I was making on my job, and I’m only working 15-20 hours a week.’ – I love that.

-Joe: Some of them are real investors (most of them aren’t) – some of them are real investors, and if you can find one that’s a good real investor, make them an offer.
-Say, ‘Look, I’ll come and work for you.
+Joe: Some of them are real investors (most of them aren’t) and if you can find one that’s a real investor, make them an offer.
+Tell them, ‘Look, I’ll come and work for you.
 I’ll work 20 hours a week, no charge, for 6 months.
 You teach me as much as you can in that period of time.
 I’ll bust my butt for you.
 All I ask in return is that you give me the knowledge.’
 I’ll bet you can find somebody doing it that way.